mamurak/predictive-maint/docs/setup.md

 ![images/2-setup/image34.png](images/2-setup/image34.png)

 6. We'll need 2 URLs from these
-   - MINIO_API_URL - which is your *Minio API Route* from the previous step.
+   - MINIO_API_URL - which is your *Minio API Route* from the previous step
+   - SELDON_INFERENCE_URL - which is the path ***"/api/v1.0/predictions"*** appended to your Seldon Route from the previous step.
 In my case
    ```
    YOUR_MINIO_API_URL
    http://minio-ml-workshop-a-predictice-maint.apps.cluster-spvql.spvql.sandbox67.opentlc.com
    ```

-   - SELDON_INFERENCE_URL - which is the path ***"/api/v1.0/predictions"*** appended to your Seldon Route from the previous step.
-In my case
    ```
     YOUR_SELDON_INFERENCE_URL
    http://seldon-route-a-predictice-maint.apps.cluster-spvql.spvql.sandbox67.opentlc.com/api/v1.0/predictions